 Hungary is a member state of the European Union since 2004.

 Hungary is situated in the heart of Central Europe.
-Capitals of Central European countries, like Vienna or Bratislava are easily accessible by train from Budapest.
+Capitals of Central European countries, like Vienna or Bratislava are easily accessible by train from Budapest within three hours.
 In Central Europe there are no big distances, therefore your travel should not take too long, couple of hours only.
 The website of the Hungarian State Railways is available in English; therefore, you can plan your travel to the surrounding countries.

-Travelling within the country can be very convenient.
+Travelling within the country is very convenient since Hungary has all forms of public transport such as buses, trains as well as private car transfers.
 The country has a modern and well-developed road system and an extended railway network.
 University towns are accessible via motorways or railway.
 Railway services are operated by the Hungarian State Railway, also known as MÁV.
 All main cities are linked to each other, usually via Budapest.
 Regular coach services connect towns throughout the country.
 The national bus company is called Volánbusz.

 Hungary is protected from extreme weather conditions by the surrounding mountain ranges, the Alps and the Carpathians.
 The country is in the temperate zone and has a relatively dry continental climate.
 There are big differences in temperature between the four seasons: summers are hot, while winters are fairly cold.
 Average temperatures range from -1 °C in January to 21 °C in July.